Sitra's work is to be assessed by a high-powered international advisory panel...

 We identify the need for social change and enable that change.
 We predict, analyse and assess the forces of social change and their impacts on Finland.
 As an independent operator, we have the opportunity to react quickly to major issues concerning Finnish society and accelerate changes that promote well-being.
 We carry out practical experiments, compile cross-boundary networks and develop and finance business operations.

 Since 2004, fixed-term programmes have formed the core of our operations.
-During 2012, we will adopt a project-based organisational model that focuses on two themes:
+During 2012, we have adopted a project-based organisational model that focuses on three themes:

 The themes will be implemented through tangible projects of two or three years in duration.
 The new strategy and operational model will produce even more added value for society.

 The theme of empowering society aims at creating a more efficient and human-oriented public administration.
 It will do this by developing leadership skills and by building stronger cooperation and decision-making across all the various administrative branches.
-Another objective is to increase opportunities for citizens to make themselves heard and to make choices.
-The thematic area develops new business models to create new business.
+Another objective is to encourage citizens to take care of each other.
+In addition, the thematic area promotes new operating models for well-being and the related business.

-Ecological sustainability: Embracing sustainable lifestyles and the smart use of natural resources - as well as exploiting the new structures and business models that they need in order to function - will promote the transfer to a sustainable bioeconomy and low-carbon society.
+The theme of resource-wise and carbon-neutral society creates the conditions for a resource-wise and carbon-neutral society and the related business promoting it.
+Embracing sustainable lifestyles and the smart use of natural resources will promote the transfer to a sustainable bioeconomy and low-carbon society.
 Green economy, including sustainable consumption and a new view of natural resources, will become mainstream ideology and create jobs and well-being.

 Sitra's capital was started by an endowment of 100 million marks (EUR 17 million) made by the Bank of Finland in 1967.
 The endowment capital was increased to 500 million marks (EUR 84 million) in 1972–1992.
 With an increase in the market value, the nominal value of the capital was increased to 1,400 million marks (EUR 235 million) in 1993–2001.